crewszk/my-weather-app/README.md

 - Javascript/Typescript class structure and arrow functions
 - Bootstrap and CSS

+## Future
+I want to develop more web apps in React in the future that uses a more complex component structure than this one, and one project I had in mind was a generic e-commerce website that queries a database and displays items in a neat and dynamic fashion based on the search, as well as updating the search results based on filter criteria.
+I'm hoping to include a fully working shopping cart, user authentication system, profile + settings for users, a wishlist for users, recommendations based on saved tags from searches and buying practices, and it will all be built in typescript and Next.js React.
+This will also be uploaded to GitHub in time, I'm in the planning stages as of this commit.

 ## A live version will be available on my portfolio website at https://crewszk.github.io once I complete the website